 A popular walk, the waterfall track extends along both sides of a small stream from the main access road.
 Waterfall Track is a short loop walk to a small waterfall and platform.
 It has a great native bush and stream landscape.
-Glow worms can be found along the Waterfall track and up the top of the lake, along the lake edge (accessed by canoe/kayak).
-This track takes 20 minutes to walk and is wheelchair accessible on the left side to the falls.
-The right side is more of a bush track with steps, roots and mud.
+Glow worms can be found along the Waterfall track.
+This track takes 20 minutes to walk and is wheelchair accessible.
 There are also glow-Worms to be seen up the top of the lake, along the lake edge (accessed by canoe/kayak only).

 The track starts at the front gate of the park and follows the lake edge to the top of the lake.
 This track is 2037 metres and takes 45 minutes to walk.
 It is easy to average - the track is barrier free the entire length.